Photo by Latino Life via Canva.com

 The Challenges of Military Homeownership

-Pros of renting out the house:
+The pros of renting the house:

 - The property could appreciate.